TuongCoffee/TuongCoffee/README.md

 ## Today

-I did paused my learning a few times (each time was about half a year) due to personal limitations, but the interest never disappeared.
+I paused my learning a few times (each time was about half a year) since I was still young and financially dependent on my family.
-Now, I’m back — learning programming properly, exploring new tools, and building projects at my own pace.
+Now, I’m back.
+Learning programming properly, exploring new tools, and building projects at my own pace.

-Currently, I mainly work with **JavaScript (.js)** and **TypeScript (.ts)**.
+Currently, I mainly work with **JavaScript (.js)** or **TypeScript (.ts)**.

 This repository represents that journey.